Orthopedic Surgery Residency

 Applications to the program are accepted through ERAS (Electronic Residency Application Service).
 Interviews will be arranged only after a complete ERAS application has been submitted.
 No candidates are accepted without an interview.

 Invitations for interview dates will be sent through the ERAS system.
-Full day interviews and program tours are completed on Saturdays in December and January of the applicant's senior year.

 The final selection process is through the National Resident Matching Program.
 Senior students will be matched into the overall five-year program.
 There are no positions offered out of the match.